 • Root Cafe, Fennville – Just down from Salt of the Earth.
 Earthy coffee shop with good food and a connected gallery.

-• Wicks Park Grill – Live music and the best fish-n-chips.
+• Wicks Park Grill – Live music and great fish-n-chips.

 • The Red Dock, Douglas – Cash only.
 Mem.
 Day-Labor Day only.
 On a dock overlooking downtown Saugatuck.
 Wonderful experience!